GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 ## A package isn't a directory

 A common misconception about organizing packages in Go results from treating the package like a directory.
 Sometimes these "directories" are used to put together a bunch of things with a common name, like "models" or "validators".
 But this approach will bite you eventually.
-Sooner or later this will lead to a cyclic dependency problem.
+Sooner or later, this will lead to a cyclic dependency problem.
 And the usual solution is to create another package, like "utils".
 This "fix" will work for some time, but later another conflict will force you to create another "extracted" package.
 And finally, you'll end up with a project with accidental structure.

 The solution is actually simple.
 A package is not a group.
 It's a layer!
+We'll discuss how we can split our code into logical layers in the next part of this document.

 I recommend you [this](https://www.gobeyond.dev/standard-package-layout/) and [this](https://www.gobeyond.dev/packages-as-layers/) articles from Ben Johnson's blog, explaining the concept.
 But for now, let's move on.

-## How go standard library does it?
+## How go standard library organizes packages?

 Let's cover some packages from go's standard library.
 How do Go core developers organize packages that are related?